Can My Job Force Me to Work While Sick?

 - Is your boss ignoring your company's sick leave policy?

-- Are you hoping to take paid time off?
+- Do you want to take paid time off?
 Do you have sick time left?

 - Can you afford to take unpaid time off?

-- Does working require you to break the law, like during a quarantine or stay-at-home order?
+- Does working require you to break the law, such as a quarantine or stay-at-home order?

-Even with a doctor's note or a contagious illness, you must still follow your company's sick policy or risk losing your job or your pay for that day.
+Even with a doctor's note or a contagious illness, you must still follow your company's sick policy or risk losing your job or pay for that day.
+This article addresses some frequently asked questions about sick leave and employment law.

-Technically and legally, your boss can ask you to come in at any time.
-They can also be upset or write you up for not showing up — especially if you don't call to let them know.
-It is your responsibility to explain that you are sick and unable to come in.
+Legally, your boss can ask you to come in at any time.
+They can also write you up for not showing up.
+Even if you have paid sick leave, it is your responsibility to explain that you are sick and unable to come in.

 For more information, visit FindLaw's article on Paid Family and Sick Leave Laws for a state-by-state summary and additional resources on existing laws in your state.